popdemtech/smartsite/walkthrough/2_Basics/2_2_add_template_engine.md

 ## Add a Template Engine
-The Express ecosystem supports many trusted template languages. `my-app` will use the Liquid template language.
+The Express ecosystem supports many trusted template languages. `smartsite` will use the Liquid template language.

 ### 1. Install template libraries
 The Node.js application requires functionality for parsing and rendering the template language into HTML.
 The package `liquidjs` provides the JavaScript bindings for Liquid template rendering. use `npm install` to add the library.